 Guacamole is a Mexican side dish prepared by mashing avocados with various spices, onions, and tomatoes.
-The word guacamole is derived from Nahuatl, the language of the ancient Mayans (scroll to bottom for spicy definition!), indicating that the recipe is ancient as well.
-Guacamole can be served as a dip with corn tortilla chips, used as a sandwich spread, or can be used as a filling for tacos and quesadillas.
+The word guacamole is derives from Nahuatl, the language of the ancient Mayans (scroll to bottom for spicy definition!), indicating that the recipe is ancient as well.
+Guacamole is served as a dip with corn tortilla chips, as a sandwich spread, or is used as a filling for tacos and quesadillas.

 What is Authentic Gucamole?

 In my Youtube video, I talk about authentic guacamole only requiring avocados, chiles, a little salt and a touch of lime juice to keep the avocados from turning brown.
 I believe authenticity is based in where the ingredients come from – if avocados (the main ingredient for guacamole) are native to the Americas, then you should stick to the ingredients that are from the Americas – Tomatoes, chiles and pinapple are from the Americas, but garlic, onions and black pepper are from Asia.
 The recipe below is what we expect in a traditional guacamole – which includes onions and garlic – but now you know that the original guacamole would have just been avocados and chiles.
 I love food history!

 Making authentic Mexican guacamole is an easy, delicious addition to any table.
 Here are a few tips for delivering the best bowl of homemade guacamole to your next dinner party!

 - Select avocados that gives slightly under the pressure of your thumb when you press on the stem end.
 If your party is several days away, select a more firm avocado.
 Avoid avocados that have sunken spots.